Directed by: Martin Scorsese || Produced by: Irwin Winkler, Robert Chartoff

 Every pummeling de Niro gives and receives progresses the story and adds further insight into his character.
 All this occurs without any heavy-handed pandering to make us feel good about sports, no cliched Hollywood schmaltz to rationalize the method behind Jake LaMotta’s madness.
+Scorsese’s portrayal is a slow-motion, black-and-white narrative of an unstoppable force crushing everything in its path.
 This bull merely portrays, analyzes, and explores, but does not pass shallow judgement — much like all of Scorsese’s work, and therein lies the key to his cinematic brilliance.

 SUMMARY & RECOMMENDATION: Raging Bull revels in the thrill of human destruction, from the physical to the psychological to the emotional.
 Its aesthetic beauty and attention to detail are equaled only by the subtle character designs and use of sound to tell a disturbing story in its domestic background.
 De Niro and then newcomers Joe Pesci and Cathy Moriarty are all terrific, but their performances almost feel like afterthoughts given the fluid visuals and poetic violence on-screen.